Mixed Berry Sherbet is creamy, sweet, and filled with fresh berries. It's the perfect cold treat for summer. All you'll need is a blender!

 - Fresh out of the blender, your sherbet will have the consistency of a soft-serve ice cream.
 It will melt quickly!

-- Mixed berries can be substituted with mangoes, strawberries, or pineapple.
+- Mixed berries can be substituted other frozen fruit like mangoes, strawberries, or pineapple.

 - Your sherbet will keep for 2 to 3 months when stored in a tightly sealed container in the freezer.